mem48/geocompr/main.md

 p = c(1, 3)
 ```

-Now this can be plotted in cartesian space:
+Now this can be plotted in cartesian space, as illustrated below:

 ```r